• Link to Facebook Link to Facebook Link to Facebook

 CHINCOTEAGUE LIGHTHOUSE

 The Chincoteague Lighthouse is a historic landmark located inside the park.
-The lighthouse was built in 1833 and has been in operation ever since.
-The light from the Chincoteague Lighthouse can be seen for miles, and is a popular tourist destination.
+It was built in 1833 and has been in operation ever since.
+The light from the Chincoteague Lighthouse can be seen for miles, making it a popular tourist destination.

 PHOTOGRAPHING THE LIGHTHOUSE

 Visitors to the lighthouse can explore the grounds, climb to the top of the tower for a panoramic view of the area, or take a tour of the lighthousekeeper’s quarters.
-The grounds also offer a perfect spot for photography enthusiasts to capture the beauty of nature.
+The grounds also offer a perfect spot for photography enthusiasts.

-The Chincoteague Lighthouse has undergone several changes over the years, but it remains an active aid to navigation.
-The U.S. Fish and Wildlife Service currently manages it as part of the Chincoteague National Wildlife Refuge.
+The Chincoteague Lighthouse has undergone several changes over the years.
+Still, it remains an active aid to navigation—the U.S. Fish and Wildlife Service currently lists it as part of the Chincoteague National Wildlife Refuge.

 HOW TO GET THERE